ClubObsidian/DynamicGui/CONTRIBUTING.md

 ## Features

-* We are always looking new features, if you think you have a good idea the worst case scenario is that we won't implement it!
+* We are always looking new features, if you think you have a good idea create an issue about it and we will see if we will implement it!